2DegreesInvesting/ds.shiny/README.md

 ### Publishing

 This meetup overviews different methods to publish shiny apps.
-We’ll focus on free services, noting what makes it interesting and poiting to resources to learn more.
+We’ll focus on free services, noting what makes it interesting and pointing to resources to learn more.

 Objectives: